Leather Notes

 Stone Rambler

-Maintenance: Occasional application of Truman Boot Protector
+Maintenance: Occasional application of our Leather Boot Protector

 Tannery: C.F.
 Stead Tannery